Skip to navigation Skip to content

 • Amounts should first be attributed to each member based on the contribution each member has made towards the accumulated reserves.
 That is, those members with more assets in the fund are likely to have made a larger contribution to generating the unallocated reserves.
 This may change over time where members make contributions or withdrawals.

-• Where it is not possible to attribute the reserves on the basis of each member's interest in the fund, the unallocated reserves will be attributed equally to each member of the fund
+• Where it is not possible to attribute the reserves because of each member's interest in the fund, the unallocated reserves will be attributed equally to each member of the fund

 Update the self-managed superannuation fund on the customer's record on the Unregistered Managed Investments (MIUS) screen with the member balance including any unallocated reserves and record details on a DOC.
 For assistance with coding on the MIUS screen, see: